 DIAS, Hellenic Bankers Association

-ATM cash withdrawals by value are higher than the total card payments value: 1.5-times by number and 4.5-times by value.
+ATM cash withdrawals by value are higher than the total card payments value by a ratio of 0.63.

 The Greek crisis affected card usage from 2009.
 Card numbers declined to 13.2 million in 2014, but recovered from 2015.